First presidency of Carlos Andrés Pérez: Legislative policy

-The vulgarity and rot that was eating into Venezuelan society is difficult to describe in terms that would seem comprehensible, although foreign academics went on talking about Venezuelan society as if it were normal and not in the grasp of a collective frenzy.
+Economics

+Nationalization of iron and oil

+One of the most radical aspects of Pérez's program for government was the notion that petroleum oil was a tool for under-developed nations like Venezuela to attain first world status and usher a fairer, more equitable international order.
+International events, including the Yom Kippur War of 1973, contributed to the implementation of this vision.

+In 1975, the iron industry was nationalized and, the following year, the oil industry was nationalized, creating the company Petróleos de Venezuela, S.A.
+(PDVSA).
+International events, including the Yom Kippur War of 1973, contributed to the implementation of Pérez's vision, as the drastic increase in oil prices that led to an economic boom for the country just as Pérez began his term in office.

+His policies, including the nationalization of the iron and petroleum industries, investment in large state-owned industrial projects for the production of aluminium and hydroelectric energy, infrastructure improvements, and the funding of social welfare and scholarship programs, were extremely ambitious and involved massive government spending, to the tune of almost $53 billion.
+His measures to protect the environment and foster sustainable development earned him the Earth Care award in 1975, the first time a Latin American leader had received this recognition.

 Yet Pérez's credentials as a nationalist leader were not soiled.
 In fact, for many they were enhanced because in 1975 he nationalized the iron industry, and in 1976 he jumped further and nationalized the oil industry.
 Since by that time Venezuela was equipped to manage it, not much harm was done by that in itself, but with all the new collaterals that the government could offer, Pérez, after having gone through the "surplus" for investments, started taking out international loans and not small ones but sizable ones.
-Pérez "statized" the Venezuelan economy to such a degree that the load of paperwork to open a business was so heavy that a service branch was created called "permisologia" (approximately, the "science" of permits), to which businessmen had to recur as a matter of course if they wanted to get the necessary bureaucratic approval.
+Pérez "statized" the Venezuelan economy to such a degree that the load of paperwork to open a business was so heavy that a service branch was created called "permisología" (approximately, the "science of permits"), to which businessmen had to recur as a matter of course if they wanted to get the necessary bureaucratic approval.
 Permisologia was not meant to deter foreigners, and it was more burdensome on Venezuelan small entrepreneurs than on any other economic sector.
 Leftists were in a dazzled quandary because, on one hand, they disliked Pérez, but, on the other, they couldn’t complain about the state's interference because that was part of their own social and economic agenda.
 Labor unions, which in Venezuela were corrupt and pervasive and AD-managed, stood solidly behind Pérez.